Get in the holiday spirit with the 10 best Christmas towns in Texas! All of the decorations, lights, and even snow to feel Christmas all season long!

 Among my Christmas plans, is a goal I have set to visit as many Christmas towns that I can this year.
 Did you know that we have Christmas towns here in Texas?

-You know the kind of towns that I am talking about?
-The kind of towns that celebrate the holidays in the biggest ways, decking the streets in holly and lights, every tree trimmed, buildings decorated to look like gingerbread houses and the list goes on.
+Do you know the kind of towns that I am talking about?
+The kind of towns that celebrate the holidays in the biggest ways, decking the streets in holly and lights, every tree trimmed, buildings decorated to look like gingerbread houses and the list goes on<.

-If you are ready to visit these towns and get yourself into the holiday spirit, here is my favorite list of the best Christmas towns in Texas.
+If you're asking yourself, “Where should I go for Christmas in Texas?”, get ready to visit these towns and find yourself in the holiday spirit.
+Here is my favorite list of the best Christmas towns in Texas.

 10 Best Christmas Towns in Texas

 - Grapevine.
-When you ask people what their favorite town in Texas is for the holidays, Grapevine is almost always at the top of the list.
+When you ask people what the best Christmas town in Texas is for the holidays, Grapevine is almost always at the top of the list.
 They offer over 1400 holiday events within 40 days of Christmas!
 They even call themselves the “Christmas Capital of Texas”.
 You know all about Great Wolf Lodge Halloween, but they really go over the top at Christmas!

 - Marble Falls.
 Most people in Texas already know how beautiful Marble Falls is.
-During the holidays though, it turns into a true Christmas town.
+During the holidays though, this Hill Country town turns into one of the best Christmas attractions in Texas.
 Here they offer a light display featuring millions of lights, holiday sculptures, Santa Clause, and more!

 - Wimberley.
 Many people know of Wimberley as an outdoor recreation haven or as a popular shopping spot.
 Many people, however, don’t recognize that Wimberley is one of the best Christmas towns in Texas!
 Here you will find the Trail of Lights that spans over eight acres and so much more Christmas fun!